-Some Asian countries also saw an increase in coal: Indonesia (+11%) Malaysia (+5%) and Philippines (+12%) saw higher electricity demand which was met almost exclusive-0 % ly with coal, with near-zero wind and solar being built.
-Pakistan commissioned a new coal plant, which replaced oil generation.
+Some Asian countries also saw an increase 18% in coal: Indonesia (+11%) Malaysia (+5%) 24 1/2 % and Philippines (+12%) saw higher electricity demand which was met almost exclusively with coal, with near-zero wind and solar being built.
+Pakistan commissioned a new 18[%]/% coal plant, which replaced oil generation.
 Vietnam coal increased (+34%) caused by a record drought, despite a huge surge in solar Gas capacity built.
-Hydro Emissions in MtCO2 Demand

-But some Asian countries saw less coal: incredibly even India (-3%) fell as electricity demand growth paused, new solar was added and hydro had bumper conditions.
-Coal fell electricity demand growth.
-It grew at 4.17 Hid + Solar Elien Schulbe Konnan (-5%) and Japan (-4%) due to nuclear restarts, and a fall fire lear front water mand. per year (2019-2030)
+Hydro Nuclear Demand in MtCO2 But some Asian countries saw less coal: incredibly even India (-3%) fell as electronic definand growth paused, new solar was added and hydro had bumper conditions.
+Coal fell nuclear restarts, and a fall fransition Benchmarks